atennapel/tinka/README.md

 ```
 todo:
+- add annotation to let, to preserve elaborated global type in core
 - insert skolems in check
 - add named holes
 - figure out glued vars

-questions:
-- should annotations or annotated lets be added to core language, in order to retain elaborated type
+- handle fix better in inference
+- add fix/roll/unroll in core
+- add some way to pretty print values for repl
 ```